-Serve it as stew or pour it over rice or cauliflower rice.
+Serve it as stew or pour it over cauliflower rice.

 Before we look at this stew’s origins, take note that my version can be made GAPS-friendly or Paleo-friendly.
 GAPS folks don’t eat sweet potatoes.
 Paleo folks don’t eat peanut butter.
 So adjust the recipe just slightly according to your needs: use winter squash (or the summer veggies) if you’re on GAPS; use nut butter if you’re Paleo.

 Peanuts belong to the original version, often called groundnuts in other countries.
 Groundnuts were originally brought to West Africa in the mid-16th century.
 (The oldest archeological remains of peanut pods date back 7,600 years to South America.
 The ancient Incas made peanuts into a paste.)
 The stew was born there, then also popped up in Nigeria, the Gambia and Senegal.
 Variations abound, potentially including okra, tomatoes and eggplant.
 Toppings may include fresh minced parsley, tropical fruit, shredded lettuce, chopped nuts and shredded coconut.
 I enjoy topping ours with fresh basil (because peanut butter and basil go reeeally well together).

 Spanish traders and enslaved Africans first brought groundnuts to the States.
 (West Africa was central to the slave trade.)
 Both George Washington and Thomas Jefferson mention the legumes as early as the late 1790s.
 Today the stew of groundnuts if often part of African Americans’ Kwanzaa celebrations, honoring their African roots.